brabster/tw-site-hugo/content/posts/2024-02-08-pypi-downloads-danger/index.md

 I think it's worth taking a moment to reflect on how how easy it is to spend money without realising here.
 Once I have a query in that window with any condition against the `timestamp`, column I can hit run (or crtl-return) to run it.
 Examples:

 - I could mistype a date, so that instead of "greater than yesterday" billing around a dollar, I have "greater than yesterday's date last year".
-Boom - **$500** on the bill.
+Boom - **$500** on the bill for a 1-character typo.
 - Not realising why the condition on timestamp is required, I use something like "IS NOT NULL".
-Boom, **$1,370** on the bill - a pricey over $100 per character.
+Boom, **$1,370** on the bill - a pricey $100+ per character.
 - I use a date constraint that isn't constant, for example the max date from another table.
 This one is really insidious because it looks like you have a constraint set, BigQuery will not prune partitions and will scan the whole table anyway!
 Boom, **$1,370** on the bill.

 There are several ways you can mess up partition pruning, described here in [best practises](https://cloud.google.com/bigquery/docs/querying-partitioned-tables#best_practices_for_partition_pruning).
 Although there is a `max_bytes_billed` option you can set when you run queries programmatically, there is no way I can see of setting that in the UI.
 The "query settings" UI contains a whole bunch of weird and wonderful options, but doesn't offer a "don't bankrupt me without asking first" setting.